Debórah Dwork: Education and career

-Dwork is the founding Director of the Strassler Center for Holocaust and Genocide Studies at Clark University, and a delegate to the International Holocaust Remembrance Alliance.

 Academic work

+Dwork's early scholarship established her as a social historian who pioneered the use of oral history and primary documents as complementary sources.
+A scholar of Public Health, she published a study of immigrant Jews in New York in the period 1880–1914.
+At the same time, she began to focus on the history of childhood.
 In her first book, War is Good for Babies and Other Young Children (1987), Dwork examined questions about the family, the role of women, and the concept of children's rights in the context of the development of the modern welfare system.